ISSN 3079-0441 EISSN 3079-045X

 -

-Ancient Settlement of the Negev Highlands: Volume III: The Iron Age and The Persian Period
+Ancient Settlement of the Negev Highlands: Volume II: The Iron Age and The Persian Period

 Rudolph Cohen and Rebecca Cohen-Amin